Skip to content

 Answer: Where to leave the highway.

-Why it works in the car: Useful and visible.
-The next exit sign becomes the answer key.
+Verify it live: Useful and right there.
+The next exit sign doubles as the answer key.

 60. What frozen water might you put in a cooler?
 (Easy)